fcastillo18/tncalculator-api/README.md

 You must have [Docker](https://www.docker.com/products/docker-desktop/) installed on your machine to run this project.

+### Live version:

+- You can follow this [link](http://ec2-3-89-20-5.compute-1.amazonaws.com/api/v1) to access the live version of this api.
+- Also, you can use Swagger to interact with the endpoints, here is the [swagger-ui for this API](http://ec2-3-89-20-5.compute-1.amazonaws.com/swagger-ui/index.html).
+- Also, worth to mention that this API is used/implemented within this other project: [tncalculator-frontend](https://github.com/fcastillo18/tncalculator-frontend)
+###### This live version is hosted in an AWS EC2 instance

 ### Local development
 - Set the variable `spring.profiles.active=dev` within the `applicacion.properties`
 - In the root project folder, do a `cd ./docker-local-db`